Category Archives: British Royals

 Smallpox, now eradicated, was a serious contagious disease that killed many and left many survivors scarred.
 The disease knew no class boundaries and royalty was as likely to suffer from it as the common folk.
 Smallpox was a leading cause of death in the 18th century.
 It killed an estimated 400,000 Europeans each year in the 18th century.
 By having their children inoculated against smallpox, King George III and Queen Charlotte were trying to protect them and starting down the long road that would eventually lead to the eradication of this terrible disease.
 During the 17th century, the British House of Stuart was greatly affected by smallpox.
 King William III’s parents William II, Prince of Orange and Mary, Princess Royal (daughter of King Charles I) both died of smallpox as did King William III’s wife and co-ruler Queen Mary II.
 Other Stuarts who died from smallpox were: Henry, Duke of Gloucester (son of King Charles I), Charles, Duke of Cambridge (son of King James II), and William, Duke of Gloucester (only surviving child of Queen Anne).
 In addition, King Charles II, Henrietta (daughter of King Charles I), King William III, and Queen Anne all had smallpox and survived.

-Before Edward Jenner developed the smallpox vaccine that contained the cowpox virus in 1796 and that ultimately lead to the eradication of smallpox, there was another way to possibly prevent smallpox called variolation and it was first seen in China in the fifteenth century.
-Live smallpox virus in the liquid taken from a smallpox blister in a mild case of the disease was put into a cut of a healthy person who developed a very mild case of smallpox.
+Before Edward Jenner developed the smallpox vaccine that contained the cowpox virus in 1796 and that ultimately led to the eradication of smallpox, there was another way to possibly prevent smallpox called variolation.
+First seen in China in the fifteenth century, live smallpox virus in the liquid from a smallpox blister in a mild case of the disease was put into a cut of a healthy person who developed a very mild case of smallpox.
 However, there was some risk in using a live virus.
 About 3% of those inoculated developed a severe case of smallpox and died but that was preferable to catching smallpox with its mortality rate of 20–40% and scarred survivors.
 In 1722, King George I allowed the inoculation of two of his grandchildren, the children of the Prince and Princess of Wales, and they survived.
 The inoculation gained acceptance and was used until Edward Jenner developed his much safer vaccination using the cowpox virus instead of the smallpox virus.

 Less than a year later, Octavius and his sister Sophia had their smallpox inoculations.
 Sophia recovered without incident, but four-year-old Octavius became ill and died several days later, on May 3, 1783, at Kew Palace.
 King George III was heartbroken, “There will be no heaven for me, if Octavius is not there.”
 Little Octavius was the last member of the British Royal Family to suffer from smallpox.
 On May 10, 1783, Octavius was buried beside his brother Alfred at Westminster Abbey.
 Shortly after King George III died in 1820, Octavius and Alfred’s eldest brother, now King George IV, ordered their remains transferred from Westminster Abbey to the Royal Vault at St. George’s Chapel, Windsor Castle so they could rest in peace with their parents.